 Toyota's retro-styled FJ Cruiser SUV re-creates some of the 1958 FJ40's original charm.
-With seating for five passengers, the FJ competes with similar offroad themed SUVs, like the Nissan Xterra, Jeep Wrangler and Hummer H3.
+With seating for five passengers, the FJ competes with similar off-road themed SUVs, like the Nissan Xterra and Jeep Wrangler.

 The FJ Cruiser sports boxy styling and a dirt-friendly interior.
 The front styling is a throwback to the original FJ40, as are the FJ Cruiser's white roof and wraparound rear-quarter windows.
-Other elements are not so faithful: A high beltline and short windows bear more resemblance to Hummer's current lineup than to the FJ40's tall cab.
+Other elements are not so faithful: A high beltline and short windows bear more resemblance to a Hummer than to the FJ40's tall cab.

 - Windshield includes three wipers